gerd

 GERD treatment

-Your doctor is likely to recommend that you first try lifestyle modifications and over-the-counter medications.
-If you don’t experience relief within a few weeks, your doctor might recommend prescription medication or surgery.
+If your symptoms are mild, treatment may not be necessary.
+Your doctor is likely to recommend that you first try lifestyle changes and nonprescription medications.
+If you don’t experience relief within a few weeks, your doctor might recommend prescription medication and additional testing.

 Heartburn medicine over-the-counter

 • Antacids that neutralize stomach acid.
-Antacids, such as Mylanta, Rolaids and Tums, may provide quick relief.
-But antacids alone won’t heal an inflamed esophagus damaged by stomach acid.
-Overuse of some antacids can cause side effects, such as diarrhea or sometimes kidney problems.
+Antacids such as Mylanta, Rolaids and Tums neutralize stomach acid and may provide quick relief.
+Unfortunately, antacids alone won’t heal the damage stomach acid causes in your esophagus.
+Overuse of some antacids can cause side effects, such as diarrhea or constipation or sometimes kidney problems.

 • Medications to reduce acid production.
-These medications — known as H-2-receptor blockers — include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine (Zantac).
-H-2-receptor blockers don’t act as quickly as antacids, but they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
-Stronger versions are available by prescription.
+These medications — known as H-2 receptor blockers (Histamine-2 Receptor Antagonists) — include cimetidine (Tagamet HB), famotidine (Pepcid AC), nizatidine (Axid AR) and ranitidine (Zantac).
+H-2 receptor blockers (Histamine-2 Receptor Antagonists) reduce acid production, but don’t act as quickly as antacids.
+However, they provide longer relief and may decrease acid production from the stomach for up to 12 hours.
+Stronger versions of these medications are available by prescription from your doctor.

 • Medications that block acid production and heal the esophagus.
-These medications — known as proton pump inhibitors — are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
+These medications known as Proton pump inhibitors (PPIs) are stronger acid blockers than H-2-receptor blockers and allow time for damaged esophageal tissue to heal.
 Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24 HR) and omeprazole (Prilosec OTC, Zegerid OTC).

 Heartburn medicine prescription